redhat-et/llama-stack-on-ocp/README.md

 ### Requirements

-To run these demos in their full glory, ensure your environment meets the following:
+To run these demos, ensure your environment meets the following:

 * OpenShift Cluster 4.17+
 * 2 GPUs with a minimum of 40GB VRAM each.

 ### Deployment Instructions

-Ready to launch?
-Follow these simple steps to deploy the core components:
+Next, follow these simple steps to deploy the core components:

 1. Create a dedicated OpenShift project:
     ```bash